melishka/melishka.github.io/_pages/about.md

 <b>Our reports to the City of Seattle can be found here:</b>

-Baseline Report
+Baseline Report<br>
-Six Month Post-Tax Report
+Six Month Post-Tax Report<br>
-Food Availability Report
+Food Availability Report<br>
-I also completed an independent report on the impact of beverage tax spending on the WA farm economy (with Lina Pinero Walkinshaw)
+I also completed an independent report on the impact of beverage tax spending on the WA farm economy (with Lina Pinero Walkinshaw)<br>

 <b>Mexican Health Care System:</b>